 A stewardship model as an alternative to the current property law system could have prevented firm behavior resulting in socially undesirable behavior, including the mitigation of climate change.
 The stewardship approach argues that individual businesses in tandem with the government have an individual duty to act in a green fashion and to prioritize sustainable development.

 Iterative game theory based on ZD strategies is not the only evolution in game theory to move away from traditional models.
-Recently, the U.S. military and the RAND Institute in Santa Monica have used multiplayer game theory that goes beyond the Nash two-player games to understand how climate change, which they characterize as an emergency situation, could lead to different responses to catastrophe in developing countries.
+Recently, the U.S. military and the RAND Institute in Santa Monica have used multiplayer game theory that goes beyond the Nash two-player games to understand how climate change, which they characterize as an emergency situation, could lead to different responses to catastrophes in developing countries.
 It is clear that the game theories of Nash and the Chicago School are too simple to capture the multifaceted and iterative nature of real-world scenarios.

 Critics of Nash’s cynical game theory mode and the Chicago School’s law and economics scholarship premised on the selfish, rational actor often point to the fact that real world decisions are not made in isolation but include an iterative process where actors can communicate and form relationships that allow collective decisions that enhance aggregate social utility.
 The failure of neoliberalism, much of it underpinned by law and economics scholarship, to address social issues such as income inequality, racial justice, and property law show that old paradigms of utility-maximizing behavior are not working.
 Developments in game theory by me, Press, Dyson, Stewart, and Plotkin suggest a more sophisticated understanding of utility achieve through cooperation.
 Certainly, issues remain in these iterative models of game theory, including how to create enforcement mechanisms or develop incentives to prevent “cheating” and “free riding.”
 Ultimately, new systems may be necessary to account for enforcement problems based on the theory of win-win solutions.